 In History we will be looking at the Ancient Egyptians.
 The children have asked some insightful questions in class: When did they live?
 Why did they build pyramids?
 Why did they make mummies and how did they do it?
 Were there shops in Ancient Egypt?
 What did they do for fun?
 We will explore the answer to these (and the many other) questions posed by the children.
 After half term, we will be looking at Water in Geography.

 In ‘We are Bloggers’, pupils will create a media-rich blog, comment on blogs and respond to comments.
 Blogging provides a worldwide audience for pupils’ work.
 Commenting on others’ work extends pupils’ sense of membership of a learning community beyond school.
 In ‘We are Architects’ the pupils research examples of art gallery architecture, before using Trimble SketchUp to create their own virtual gallery.
 Finally, they use the gallery to exhibit their own artwork.

 We will look at Mechanical systems in DT and create our own mechanical system using cams, levers and pulleys.
 In Art we will look at 3d artwork and use modelling clay to create our own Canopic jars.

-The children will do PE every Monday and Wednesday.
-On Mondays we will be looking at gymnastics.
+The children will do PE every Wednesday and Friday.
+On Fridays we will be looking at gymnastics.
 On Wednesdays, the children will be doing Games Mrs Feeney – as they may be outside some warm tracksuit bottoms may be brought in.

 Modern Foreign Language (MFL):